How to Roast Eggplant – Learn to Char and Cook Whole Eggplant for Dips, Purees and more!

 - Depending on where you live and what kind of eggplants you are cooking, you may from time to time encounter a bitter tasting eggplant.
 This is because as eggplants mature, they become richer in alkaloids, which cause a bitter flavor.
 Some people don’t mind this bitter flavor; others dislike it.
 If you are concerned about bitterness, there are a few ways to combat the issue:

-- 1) Choose smaller, younger eggplants for roasting.
-The younger and more slender the eggplant is (ex.
-Japanese eggplant), the less bitter and stringy it will be.
+- 1) If you are concerned about bitterness, choose smaller, younger eggplants for roasting.
+The younger and more slender the eggplant is, the less bitter and stringy it will be.

 - 2) If you slice the eggplant in half prior to roasting, you can salt each half to combat bitterness.
 Sprinkle an even layer of salt across the white flesh.
 Let the eggplant sit for 30 minutes.
 Liquid droplets will form on top of the flesh.
 Rinse off this liquid, which can contain bitterness.
 Pat dry.
 Proceed with roasting.